Australian olive industry update

 After a number of turbulent years thanks to low prices and sub-economic production, the Australian olive industry is well on its way to bouncing back.

 2017 has brought a number of accolades for Australian producers, with more than 40 gold medals awarded to local extra virgin olive oils at the recent international Olive Awards held in Adelaide.

 Despite the fact there are only 900 growers in Australia, reduced olive oil production in Europe has increased local demand, which is encouraging to the industry.

 In 2016/2017, Australia grew 120,000 tonnes of fresh olives worth $240 million.
-95 per cent of the production was used to extract 20,000 litres of olive oil, with the remaining 5 per cent allocated to table olive production.
+95 per cent of the production was used to make olive oil, with the remaining 5 per cent allocated to table olive production.